What we do to help.

 • Certified death certificate or proof of death

-• Certified ID for the Executor(s)/Administrator(s)
+• Certified ID and proof of address for the Executor(s)/Administrator(s)

 • Signed declaration and claim/indemnity form